jkmcpherson/jkmcpherson.github.io/README.md

 ---
 See the statistics primers towards the bottom of the *Nature* collection [*Statistics for Biologists*](https://www.nature.com/collections/qghhqm) and the sub-page [*Points of Significance*](https://www.nature.com/collections/qghhqm/pointsofsignificance)

-[Antoine Swoeney's](https://antoinesoetewey.com/) excellent [Blogdown](https://github.com/rstudio/blogdown) titled ['Stats and R'](https://github.com/AntoineSoetewey/statsandr) that I recommend starting with ['What statistical test should I do?'](https://statsandr.com/blog/what-statistical-test-should-i-do/) and clicking the in-picture end-node links.
+[Swoeney's](https://antoinesoetewey.com/) excellent [Blogdown](https://github.com/rstudio/blogdown) titled ['Stats and R'](https://github.com/AntoineSoetewey/statsandr) that I recommend starting with ['What statistical test should I do?'](https://statsandr.com/blog/what-statistical-test-should-i-do/) and clicking the in-picture end-node links.

 I recommend the natural progression of learning R as follows:
 [Wickham and Grolemund's *'R4DS'*](https://r4ds.had.co.nz/),